espena/dashcam-geodb/README.md

 ## How it works
-This application "translates" geographical metadata embedded in dashcam videos to named places and venues, and inserts these into the metadat section of the file.
+This application "translates" geographical metadata embedded in dashcam videos to named places and venues, and inserts these into the metadata section of the file.
 Thus, the video files can be made directly searchable by geographical names.